image of computer and ipad with graph and student names

 TEACHER: "As a teacher, my focus is on providing the best possible education for my students.
 I need tools that streamline my workload, support collaboration with colleagues, and help me track student progress effectively to personalize their learning journey."

-PARAPROFESSIONAL: "As a paraprofessional, I’m here to support my lead teacher and help students succeed.
+PARAPROFESSIONAL: "As a paraprofessional, I’m here to support my lead teacher and help students work toward independence.
 I need tools that are easy to use, clearly show me what to work on, and make it simple to track what’s happening with each student.”

-PARAPROFESSIONAL: "As a paraprofessional, I’m here to support my lead teacher and help students succeed.
+PARAPROFESSIONAL: "As a paraprofessional, I’m here to support my lead teacher and help students work toward independence.
 I need tools that are easy to use, clearly show me what to work on, and make it simple to track what’s happening with each student.”

 Business Impact